UPDATE Flooding shuts down Valley roads

 - Swengel Road between Route 45 (Old Turnpike Road) and Brethren Church Road in Limestone Township

-- Creek Road between Millmont Road and Shirk Road in Lewis Township.
+- Creek Road between Route 104 in Limestone Township and Shirk Road in Lewis Township.

 - Creek Road between Davis and Shirk roads in Hartley Township.